wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 **MSS**

-1. User inputs to add income with description, amount, date, and tag.
+1. User inputs to add income with description, amount, date, tag and recurrence.
 2. Wiagi adds the income to the income list.
 3. If the date is not provided, Wiagi will use the current date.
 4. If the tag is not provided, Wiagi will use the default tag (Empty String).